 The Subsidized Federal Student Loan program provides low interest loans through the federal government’s Direct Loan Program.
 Eligibility for this loan is determined by need as calculated using federal methodology for students who are attending at least half-time (6 credits per quarter).
 The maximum annual loan amount for the first academic year (grade level 01) is $3,500, less origination and other fees (if applicable).
-The minimum annual amount is $250.
 The maximum Subsidized Loan for grade level 02 is $4,500 and is capped at $5,500 for grade levels 03 and 04.
 Interest does not accrue and payments are not made until six months after the student leaves school.
 The minimum payment amount is $50 per month as long as the loan can be paid in full in ten years.
 Subsidized Federal Student Loans provide many flexible repayment plans including a plan which takes into consideration the student’s ability to make payments.
-For loan first disbursed on or after 7/1/2013 and before 7/1/2014 the interest rate is 3.86%.
-For loans first disbursed on or after 7/1/2014 and before 7/1/2015 the interest rate is 4.66%.
+For loan first disbursed on or after 7/1/2016 and before 7/1/2017 the interest rate is 3.76%.
+For loans first disbursed on or after 7/1/2015 and before 7/1/2016 the interest rate is 4.29%.
 Borrowers who have other outstanding loans may be eligible to consolidate these loans into one consolidated loan payment.
 Apply for Direct Loans Complete Direct Loan Entrance Counseling

-The Federal Perkins loan is available based on need and availability of funds.
-The current interest rate is 5%.
-Repayment on the loan begins nine months after the student leaves school.
+The Federal Perkins loan program is set to expire on September 30, 2017.
+Kendall College is not awarding Perkins loans for the 2016-17 year.
+The interest rate is 5%.
+Repayment begins nine months after the student leaves school.
 No fees are involved.

 The Financial Aid Office will assist borrowers with applications for credit-based alternative or private loan programs utilized by Kendall College students and their families.
 Additionally, students and their families may consider other consumer loan options available through their current lending institutions.
 Apply for Alternative Loan